back

 about the residency

-Puzzle Gallery and its surrounding area.
-By bringing together creatives working in art, writing and animation, we wanted to produce an image of Puzzle and its neighbourhood that is as varied, surprising and playful as the gallery itself.
+The Puzzle Residency invited creatives from diverse fields to make the gallery space their studio over two consecutive days.
+Within this limited time frame, they created work based on a detail of Puzzle Gallery and its surrounding area.
+By bringing together artists, writers and animators, we wanted to produce an image of Puzzle and its neighbourhood as varied, surprising and playful as the gallery itself.

 about the website